 MS Accounting Program Director

-Dr. Cecilia (Qian) Feng is an assistant professor of accounting at the College of Business at Stony Brook University.
+Dr. Cecilia (Qian) Feng is an Associate Professor of Accounting at the College of Business at Stony Brook University.
 She received her PhD in accounting from the Fox School of Business at Temple University in 2015.
 She also holds an MBA from the Fox School.
 Her research interests are in the area of accounting information systems and include topics relating to IT leadership, the SEC’s eXtensible business reporting language (XBRL) mandate, and information security breach incidents.
 Her papers have been published in leading academic journals such as Journal of Management Information Systems, Accounting Horizons, Journal of Information Systems, and International Journal of Information Systems.
 Dr. Feng has received the “Best Graduate Instructor” teaching award at Stony Brook University in 2018.
 She has taught at the graduate and undergraduate levels and supervised students in independent research studies and teaching practicum.
 In addition, Dr. Feng is actively serving as a reviewer at various academic journals such as Journal of Accounting and Public Policy, Journal of Information Systems, Journal of Strategic Information Systems, and Information Systems Frontiers.
 She is also presenting, reviewing, discussing, and serving as session chair at national and international academic conferences.

-Professor Finkelstein her PhD and MBA from the University of Chicago, Booth School of Business in 2011.
+Professor Finkelstein received her PhD and MBA from the University of Chicago, Booth School of Business in 2011.
 Broadly speaking, she conducts research at the intersection of marketing and consumer well-being.
 Her work draws on research from marketing, psychology, economics, and sociology to solve real world problems consumers face.
 In recognition of her work, she received the American Marketing Association (AMA) Marketing and Society Special Interest Group (MASSIG) Early Career Award in 2019.
 She is currently on the Editorial Review Board (ERB) of the Journal for Marketing Research, the Journal of Public Policy and Marketing, the Journal of Consumer Affairs, and Appetite.
 She is also guest-editing a special issue on Marketing and Consumer Well-being in the journal Appetite.
 She was also on the ERB for the Journal of Consumer Research from 2016-2018.